yinzara/libblepp/docs/CMAKE_BUILD_GUIDE.md

 # Check for server symbols
 nm -D libble++.so | grep -i "BLEGATTServer\|BlueZTransport"

-# Check for ATBM symbols
+# Check for NIMBLE symbols
-nm -D libble++.so | grep -i "ATBMTransport"
+nm -D libble++.so | grep -i "NIMBLETransport"

 # List all headers that will be installed
 find blepp -name "*.h" -type f